Scheduling Your Blood Draw 🩸

 Unfortunately, you cannot.
 Quest and LabCorp do not draw for any outside kits from specialty labs.

-What if the lab company has no recommendations for my area?
+What if there are no phlebotomy recommendations for my area?

 In-person Blood Draw Centers

 What if I have multiple kits from different labs?

 We recommend first finding a phlebotomist who can draw for one of the test kits.
 You should then reach out to the phlebotomist directly to ensure that they can also draw your kit from the other lab.

 What are the costs associated with the blood draw?